Restore/create species-rich, semi-natural grassland

 A replicated trial in 1986 and 1987 at the Chilworth Research Centre, Hampshire, UK (Fenner & Spellerberg 1988) tested survival of twelve native plant species, either grown in pots or sown as seeds on an existing meadow.
 Three species, black knapweed Centaurea nigra, St John’s wort Hypericum perforatum and musk mallow Malva moschata always survived well (83% or more survived).
 Five species survived better when sown as seeds (oxeye daisy Leucanthemum vulgare, self-heal Prunella vulgaris and lady’s bedstraw Galium verum) or when planted as plug plants (betony Betonia officinalis and cowslip Primula veris).
 Four species had poor survival in both treatments: yellow rattle, Rhinanthus minor, field scabious Knautia arvensis (both 0% survival), harebell Campanula rotundifolia and bulbous buttercup Ranunculus bulbosus (0-8% survival).
 Plants sown as seeds into cleared plots were almost always larger after two growing seasons than those planted out as plug plants.
 Sown plots were cleared with herbicide in March 1986.
 Seeds were covered with 2.5 cm of compost, a perforated polythene cloche, or both.
 There were three replicates of each treatment.
 Results showed no difference between the germination or survival of plants under different coverings.
 Twenty-four plants of each species were planted out into a meadow where the vegetation was 10-15 cm high in July 1986, at 1 m intervals.
 The growth of sown and planted plants was monitored in September 1987.Study and other actions tested

-A replicated, controlled study in 1986 and 1987 of an abandoned arable field in Oxfordshire, England (Watt & Gibson 1988) found that sheep grazing increased seedling establishment compared to ungrazed plots.
+A replicated, controlled study in 1986 and 1987 of an abandoned arable field in Oxfordshire, England, UK (Watt & Gibson 1988) found that sheep grazing increased seedling establishment compared to ungrazed plots.
 The most heavily grazed treatment had the highest levels of seedling establishment, whereas few new seedlings were recorded on ungrazed paddocks.
 Treatments with some autumn grazing had a peak of seedling establishment the following spring.
 Seedling survival was not affected by grazing treatment or gap size.
 The two short-grazing treatments (lasting 10 days) had the least bare ground whilst April-November grazed areas had the most.
 Insecticide use increased seedling establishment in October in ungrazed and spring-grazed paddocks but decreased establishment in autumn-grazed paddocks.
 In 1985, three treatments were applied in six replicate (30 x 30 m) paddocks: 10 days grazing in spring or autumn, and ungrazed controls.
 Two 3 x 3 m permanent quadrats were treated weekly with malathion insecticide in each paddock and four permanent 1 x 1 m sampling quadrats were established.
 Another two paddocks were grazed from April-November with or without a short break in summer, twelve 1 x 1 m quadrats were established in each.
 Gap type and seedling sampling was undertaken in all quadrats seven times from April 1986 to July 1987.
 Vegetation height was recorded in September 1986.
 This study was part of the same experimental set-up as (Gibson et al. 1987a, Gibson et al. 1987b, Brown & Gibson 1994).Study and other actions tested

 A replicated, controlled study of grassland restoration within four geological regions in southern Germany (Kaule & Krebs 1989) found that in the first year, natural regeneration following topsoil removal had higher species diversity than sown treatments (47 vs 33-38 species), but sowing tended to reduce pioneer species and perennial weeds.
 In the first year, the most successful establishment was of nutrient-rich meadows and tall herbaceous vegetation in existing arable soils (no soil removal).
 Topsoil removal enhanced establishment of semi-dry grassland species (37 vs 33 species), but not other communities.
 Complete soil removal favoured pioneer, semi-dry grassland and neutral (mesotrophic) edge communities.
 Isolated plots within fields had lower numbers of species than plots adjacent to existing edge habitats for all treatments.
 Six communities were sown in plots of 10 x 5 m: control (existing seed bank), semi-dry grassland, nutrient-rich grassland, neutral edge communities, pioneer vegetation and tall herbaceous vegetation.
 Seeds were collected within a 10 km radius.
 Establishment methods were complete soil removal, topsoil removal or existing arable soil.
 Results are from year one of 15 years of monitoring.Study and other actions tested